ZielBox/frontend_interview/TASK-3-Dockerfile.md

 # Task Details
+Create Dockerfile to build docker image for frontend task given to you.

 # Acceptance Criteria
+We should be able to succesfully build image from your Dockerfile.

 # Notes
 1. We have given details about how to setup your laptop with required tools in README.md file.